Is Westbourne Academy open?

 Can students study when they are quarantining?

-Yes, they can attend their English class online for FREE when they need to quarantine.
+Yes, they can attend their English class online for FREE if they need to quarantine.

 Can students stay with a homestay during the quarantine period?